-Black Friday events of yesteryear looked very different from those of 2018.
-There’s a noticeable shortage of viral videos depicting shopper stampedes or hand-to-hand consumer combat this holiday season.
+Black Friday events of yesteryear were far more chaotic than those of the present era.
+There has been a noticeable decline in viral videos depicting shopper stampedes and hand-to-hand consumer combat as of late.

 Tech innovation is impacting retail and retail events like Black Friday in a big way.
-Here’s what’s really happening: Black Friday (and Cyber Monday) are losing distinction as sales stretch for weeks instead of a single day.
+Here’s what’s really happening: Black Friday (and Cyber Monday) are losing distinction.
+Holiday sales stretch for weeks instead of a single day.

 The frenzy of finding deep discounts can no longer be confined to a single day, nor within the four walls of a physical store.